-The document also includes draft amendments to the FRR for implementing technical changes that are not specific to over-the-counter (OTC) derivative activities.
+The document also includes draft amendments to the FRR for implementing technical changes that are not specific to OTC derivative activities.
 In this further consultation, the SFC seeks view on the following new proposals:

-- Lower capital requirements for 'OTCD central dealing desk dealer'; - A new definition of 'non-freely floating foreign currency' (with a 1.5% foreign exchange risk charge of one side of the matched positions); and - A licensed corporation has to provide liquid capital related to market risks of proprietary transactions of its affiliate if it has a trading loss sharing agreement with such affiliate.
+- Lower capital requirements for 'OTCD central dealing desk dealer'; - A new definition of 'non-freely floating foreign currency' (with a 1.5% foreign exchange risk charge of one side of the matched positions); and - A licensed corporation has to provide liquid capital related to market risks of proprietary transactions of its affiliate if it has a trading loss sharing agreement with such affiliate. - On October 19, 2018, the SFC released conclusions to the further consultation on proposed amendments to update the FRR.
+After considering the comments received, the SFC will implement the proposed changes, the main purpose of which is to update the computation basis of the financial resources requirements in response to market developments and to facilitate the business operation of licensed corporations.